 Gender Differences Not Fully Understood

-First, considering the fact that all of humanity is not fully understood in societies gives rise to fear and distrust in many about “the other” — that particular person or group that is beyond their experience, e.g., queer or otherwise different.
+I want to consider a couple of ideas that may help us understand what about this has suddenly become urgent.
+First, considering the fact that humanity is not fully understood in all of its instantiations in societies gives rise to fear and distrust in many about “the other” — that particular person or group that is beyond their experience, e.g., queer or otherwise different.
 Sometimes these differences have led to marginalization because people think of them as disabled or dysfunctional or scary.

 Any number of physical, intellectual, emotional, and/or psychological variations may cause individual functional limitation or impairment; however, these do not necessarily lead to disability unless society fails to take account of, and include, people regardless of their differences.

 Next, and consequently, human differences may be considered a “problem.”
 Thus the person who has characteristics that are outside recognized norms is in danger of unjustified social limitations.
-Further, simply how a problem is defined or the particular tools available to manage it dictates its solution. (“If your only tool Is a hammer then every problem looks like a nail.”)
+Further, simply how a problem is defined or the particular tools available to manage it dictate its solution. (“If your only tool is a hammer, then every problem looks like a nail.”)

 . . . the result of a physical condition intrinsic to the individual (it is part of that individual’s own body), may reduce the individual’s quality of life, and cause clear disadvantages to the individual.